eaxdev/Spring-Test-Kafka/README.md

 }
 ```

-You can use this annotation to start Redis container in tests both with `JUnit5` and `JUnit4`.
+You can use this annotation to start Kafka container in tests both with `JUnit5` and `JUnit4`.
 The implementation doesn’t depend on some test framework, just on the Spring Framework.
-How to use multiple Redis containers in the one test case:
+How to use multiple Kafka containers in the one test case:

 ```java
 @SpringBootTest